-Construction of Gartsherrie Iron Works begins, to be 8 blast furnaces on the west side of the Monkland Canal's Gartsherrie branch.
+Construction of Gartsherrie Iron Works begins, a blast furnace on the east side of the Monkland Canal^s Gartsherrie branch.

 |/ /1828||Monkland Canal|

-Gartsherrie, Hornock and Summerlee Branch of canal opened, to serve the under construction Gartsherrie Iron Works, Summerlee Iron Works and Howes Basin.
+Gartsherrie, Hornock and Summerlee Branch of canal opened, to serve the under construction Gartsherrie Iron Works, Summerlee Iron Works (after 1836) and Howes Basin.

 Production starts of first hot blast furnace at Gartsherrie Iron Works.

 Cold blast used due to technical problems at Gartsherrie Iron Works (unable to warm the blast using the heat above the open topped furnace).

 Second blast furnace in operation at Gartsherrie Iron Works.

-16 blast furnaces now in operation at Gartsherrie Iron Works with an annual capacity of 100,000 tons, 8 new blast furnaces opened on the east bank of the Monkland Canal's Gartsherrie branch.
+16 blast furnaces now in operation at Gartsherrie Iron Works with an annual capacity of 100,000 tons, 8 new blast furnaces opened on the west bank of the Monkland Canal^s Gartsherrie branch.